LiliaFramework/Lilia/documentation/docs/hooks/world_environment.md

 Override a player's computed playtime.
 Return seconds to use your value; return `nil` to fall back to default logic.

+**When Called**

+This hook is triggered when:
+- A player's playtime is being calculated
+- When playtime statistics are requested
+- During playtime display or logging
+- Before playtime values are shown or used

 **Parameters**

 * `client` (*Player*): The player whose playtime is being computed.